Aktiv K12 probiotics can knock bad breath down a peg

 SUMMARY: Your mouth is a place that about 600 species of microbes call home.
 Just as you need food, moisture and shelter, so do they...

 You have chronic bad breath, and you're tired of it.
 What should you do?
 Besides flossing, brushing your teeth and avoiding garlic like the plague, you might benefit from an Aktiv K12 Probiotics Kit, which can change the whole ballgame, bacteriologically speaking.

-Unlike other treatments that merely try to kill the microbes in your mouth, specialty probiotics products take a proactive approach, gradually replacing odor-causing microorganisms with less irritating varieties.
+Unlike other treatments that merely try to knock out the microbes in your mouth, specialty probiotics products take a proactive approach, gradually replacing odor-causing microorganisms with less irritating varieties.

 So here's how halitosis works.
 When you eat or drink, tiny particles of food stick to your tongue, teeth, gums and the roof of your mouth.
 Likewise, oils, proteins, sugars and starches stay behind, clotting the spaces between your teeth and squeezing into the grooves that separate your taste buds.

 All this wouldn't be so bad if your saliva had time to digest these remnants of food and beverages.
 After all, your spit is loaded with enzymes that break down stuff like this.
 Unfortunately, bacteria usually get to it first.